Gout

 In those who are predisposed to gout, uric acid crystals result in severe joint inflammation, which leads to acute "attacks" marked by pain, warmth, swelling, and frequently redness over an affected joint.
 A fever may come on in some patients when in an acute flare.
 Traditionally, the flare may start at night and cause the patient to become aware.
 Many people claim that the injured joint is so painful that the bed sheets' pressure is bothersome.

-The most commonly affected joint in gout is at the base of the big toe.
+The most commonly affected joint in gout treatment is at the base of the big toe.
 At some point during the course of their illness, 90% of all individuals with gout will experience a flare in this joint at least once.
 Next in frequency is the mid-section of the foot near the instep, followed by the ankle, the knee, and finally the elbow, wrist, and finger joints.

 Characteristic of gout: